 First up is the bent-over barbell row.
 This is an ideal substitute for the T-bar row if you want to train at home, and all you have is a barbell and some plates.

-Like the T-bar row, the bent-over barbell row targets mainly your back and biceps.
+Like the T-bar row, the bent-over row targets mainly your back and biceps.

 However, you can shift the emphasis from one muscle group to another depending on how you do the exercise.

-On the other hand, if you want to focus more on the muscles in the upper back, use a wider grip, bring the elbows out to the side rather than tucking them in, and row the bar closer to the upper region of the stomach, nearer the chest.
+On the other hand, if you want to focus more on the muscles in the upper back and rear delts, use a wider grip, bring the elbows out to the side rather than tucking them in, and row the bar closer to the upper region of the stomach, nearer the chest.

 Single-Arm Dumbbell Row